 Here are the most recognized scuba diving certification agencies around the world today and the types of scuba certifications that they offer.

-Based in the United States and by far by the biggest and most recognized dive certification agency in the world, PADI was established in 1966 to improve the existing training modules at the time, which were outdated and made it much more difficult to get into diving.
+The Professional Association of Diving Instructors (PADI) is based in the United States and by far by the biggest and most recognized dive certification agency in the world, PADI was established in 1966 to improve the existing training modules at the time, which were outdated and made it much more difficult to get into diving.
 They created a variety of courses for scuba, freediving, technical diving, and other diving disciplines, rather than just the one single universal course that was prevalent at the time.

 PADI courses are performance-based dive programs.
 The introductory level emphasizes practical knowledge, safety, and motor skills, along with the foundations of diving physics, physiology, and chemistry.